spacetelescope/stpsf/docs/relnotes.rst

    entrance pupil.

-   * As a consequence of this, many optical planes displayed will now look "upside down" relative to prior versions of WebbPSF.
+   * As a consequence of this, many optical planes displayed will now look "upside down" relative to prior versions of STPSF.
 This affects all coronagraphic Lyot masks for instance, the NIRISS CLEARP and NRM pupils, etc.
      This is as intended, and reflects the actual orientation of those optics in the internal pupil planes relative to a detector image that has been oriented to have